zcattacz/alasql_wiki/Xlsx.md

     alasql('select * from xlsx("cities.xlsx',{headers:true}',
         [],function(data){});
 ```
-By default Alasql headers are on.
+By default AlaSQL headers are on.

 See also: [XLS](Xls)